AnyChart/docs.anychart.com/Gantt_Chart/Resource_Chart.md

  "periods": [..]
 ```

-Each period has the id, name, start and end time.
+<br>Each period has the id, name, start and end time.

 ```
  "periods": [